Wiredcraft/test-devops/README.md

 - A Vagrantfile that contains the definition of the 3 hosts; choose either existing docker box from vagrantcloud, or a base box + provision script.
 Make it flexible so you can update the CPU / RAM, etc.
 - Rely on Docker engine for swarm / service discovery
-- create your ansible playbooks and build your Docker images (DB/apps) using [ansible-container](https://github.com/ansible/ansible-container)
+- Create your ansible playbooks and build your Docker images (DB/apps) using [ansible-container](https://github.com/ansible/ansible-container)
 - Use compose to orchestrate your containers
 - A complete documentation on how to run / build / deploy the previous tasks